 This is where Customer Commons hosts first party terms individuals can proffer in dealing with sites and services.
-(Earlier work at ProjectVRM called these EmanciTerms.
-Maybe we should still call them that.
-Recommendations welcome.)
+(Earlier work at ProjectVRM called these EmanciTerms.)

-These terms should be as standard and off-the-shelf as personal copyright licenses already are Creative Common (after which which Customer Commons is gratefully modeled).
+These terms should be as standard and off-the-shelf as personal copyright licenses already are at Creative Commons (after which Customer Commons is gratefully modeled).
 Here is a list of Creative Commons licenses.

 Our first of these is P2B1(beta), aka #NoStalking.